 |Focus & Recognition|

-|Focus||General internal audit||IT audit|
+|Focus||General internal audit||Information technology audit|

-|Standard experience required||2 years||5 years|
+|Standard amount of experience required||2 years||5 years|

-|Minimum specialty experience||1 year of IA||2 years of IT audit|
+|Minimum amount of specialty experience required||1 year of internal auditing||2 years of IT audit|

-|# exam days per year||Throughout the year||3 days per year|
+|Exam availability||Throughout the year||3 days per year|

-|No. of parts/levels||3||1|
+|Number of exam parts/levels||3||1|

 |Latest pass rates||40%||Unknown (~50%)|